Ansbach

 25. November 2017

 Nice bistro, snacks and cocktails.
 Nice location to meet and chat.
-Not quite cheap, but okay.
+Not exactly cheap, but okay.
 Good for not-so-young anymore 😉.
-Very cozy, sometimes a bit cramped.
+Very cozy, sometimes a bit tight.
 Always well attended.